 Module 2 Reviews:

-- How exacerbations and, for some patients, chronic symptoms are associated with widespread neurologic lesions, leading to dysfunction across the autonomic, central, and peripheral nervous systems
+- How attacks and, for some patients, chronic symptoms are associated with widespread neurologic lesions, leading to dysfunction across the autonomic, central, and peripheral nervous systems

 AHP Diagnosis and